quantumlib/Cirq/docs/dev/notebooks.md

 # Notebooks guidelines

 Our guides and tutorials are frequently written using iPython Notebooks.
-The notebooks require specific formatting, are continuosly tested (when possible) and we have a specific process to manage the lifecycle of a notebook before and after a Cirq release.
+The notebooks require specific formatting, are continuously tested (when possible) and we have a specific process to manage the lifecycle of a notebook before and after a Cirq release.

 ## Formatting